 - A dedicated workspace in the Baiada Institute for Entrepreneurship

 Note that this is a very competitive process with a very limited number of openings for each Co-op cycle.
 Not all applications are accepted for interview and not all those interviewed are accepted for the entrepreneurship Co-op.

 The Application Process

-Before you can apply for the Entrepreneurship CO-OP, you must create at least one résumé online through Drexel.SCDConline.
-Your CO-OP coordinator will critique your résumé during your Pre-Registration meeting.
+Pre-application: Before you can apply for the Entrepreneurship Co-op, you must create at résumé online through Drexel.SCDConline.
+Your Co-op coordinator will critique your résumé during your Introduction/Reflection Meeting.
 You must also submit a detailed description of your business.

-All decisions are made prior to the end of A-round so that students can accept other A-round offers if their entrepreneurship co-op application is denied.
+Interviews held and decisions made before the end of A-round so that students can accept other A-round offers if their Entrepreneurship Co-op application is denied.